Cosmosvybes/cosmosvybes/README.md

-# Hi there 👋, I'm Ayomide chris
+# Hi there 👋, I'm chris

 # About Me
 - 🔭 I’m currently working on ERC20 tokens.